SACAS went Global

 - details of all new appeals for the month,

-- all formal appeals still open from the previous month.
+- All formal appeals from the previous month are still open.

 - The certified Organisation may display the SACAS Ireland mark scheme logo: